mdn/wp-promote-mdn/README.txt

 * Initial version based on SEO Smart Links.

 == Upgrade Notice ==
+= 1.4 =
+You can exclude links from any HTML elements, not just headers; include a src url param on links to help MDN measure effectiveness

 = 1.3 =
 Be sure to click the "Use keywords and links specifically for ..." button if you run a site in language besides English.